Full-time: One year

-Please see further information on Entry Requirements and the list of possible entry route degrees below.
+Please see further information on Entry Requirements.

 Regenerative Medicine encompasses many areas of life science and medicine.
-It has been gaining an enormous interest from the commercial sector and from the healthcare systems world-wide, helping the development of potentia. alternatives to long-term, high-cost care approaches.
+It has been gaining an enormous interest from the commercial sector and from the healthcare systems world-wide, helping the development of potential, alternatives to long-term, high-cost care approaches.

 Regenerative Medicine includes a range of pharmaceutical related approaches, where small molecules and biologicals are used to stimulate the body's innate repair systems, as well as the use of cell-based therapies, bioactive scaffolds and drug delivery modalities.
 The production of these new medicines and devices involves a chain of important stages in development, including laboratory-based invention, preclinical testing, navigation of intellectual property issues and compliance with a range of regulatory requirements.